delan/www.azabani.com/_posts/2022-09-01-meet-the-css-highlight-pseudos.md

 This code does not work.
 </figcaption></figure>

-You can work around this by adding selectors for the necessary highlight pseudos to the rule defining the constants, or if the necessary highlight pseudos are unknown, by rewriting each constant as a custom @property rule.
+<del>You can work around this by adding selectors for the necessary highlight pseudos to the rule defining the constants, or if the necessary highlight pseudos are unknown, by rewriting each constant as a custom @property rule.</del>

 <figure markdown="1"><div markdown="1" class="scroll"><div markdown="1" class="flex">
 ```css